dandia89/personal-projects/README.md

 # personal-projects
-1. Decision Tree Learner for Regression
+1. Decision Tree Learner for Regression (DTLearner.py)
+   - Utilized correleation coefficient to build a decision node to eventually build a decision leaf depending on the leaf_size requirement.
-2. Fibonacci Check
+3. Fibonacci Check
-3. Quiz Game
+4. Quiz Game
-4. Random Number Generator
+5. Random Number Generator